 Alexi’s father is back in Nova Scotia.
 His mother is spending the day with a classmate from her elementary school days in Woodstock, Vermont; she’s flying home tomorrow.
 The boys are at school, bellies and hearts full from the past week.
 Alexi is back at work.
-We’ve texted each other several times this morning, not yet used to the separation after a week together.
+We’ve texted each other several times this morning, not yet used to the separation after spending the week of Thanksgiving together.

 Now, I’m re-stocking the house, regrouping, moving forward.
 I’ve got a pot of beans soaking.
 A couple of weeks ago I bought Yotam Ottolenghi and Sami Tamimi's beautiful new book, Jerusalem, full of more things I’m eager to make than any other cookbook I own.
 I made a stew from the book when Alexi’s father was in town, and I plan to make it again tomorrow.
 I'm going to go out on a limb and say that it is perhaps the most delicious one-pot meal I’ve ever had.

 slightly adapted from Jerusalem by Yotam Ottolenghi and Sami Tamimi